 Working remotely also means that women leaders deal with less harassment and fewer microaggressions.
 It speaks volumes that working from home is often necessary for women to simply feel safe doing their job.

-Addressing systemic issues: equal pay and removing barriers to promotion
+Address systemic issues: equal pay and removing barriers to promotion